Systemic Risk in the European Insurance Sector: Introduction

-We collect a comprehensive dataset to describe systemic risk and connectedness in the European insurance market along the time interval from January 3, 2000 to October 22, 2024.
-First, the Euro Stoxx Insurance equity index is our proxy for the European insurance market.
-This is a capitalization-weighted index which includes insurance stocks from countries in the European Monetary Union (EMU).
-In addition, we use the Euro Stoxx Banks index as representative of the European banking sector, and the EMU Benchmark Government Bond 10-year index as representative of the European government bond sector.
-To represent the overall European equity market, we rely on the STOXX Europe 600 ex Financials index, which removes financial firms from the STOXX Europe 600 index.
-This exclusion prevents potential overlap with the previous indexes.
-We use these four indexes as proxies for the insurance, banking, bond, and equity markets, respectively.
-Second, we collect data for all publicly listed insurance companies in the EMU.
-We adopt the Bloomberg sectoral classification to assign insurance stocks to one of the following five subsectors: insurance brokers, life and health insurance, multiline, property and casualty, and reinsurance.
-We compute the daily log-return time series for each subsector as the average of the log-returns of the insurance companies within that subsector, weighted by market capitalization.
-From the log-return time series, we then obtain the time-varying conditional volatility, VaR, and ES of the five subsectors.
+We collect a comprehensive dataset to study systemic risk and connectedness in the European insurance market.
+Our sample spans January 3, 2000 to October 22, 2024.
+First, we use the Euro Stoxx Insurance Equity Index as a proxy for the European insurance sector.
+This capitalization-weighted index includes insurance stocks from countries in the European Monetary Union (EMU).
+We also use the Euro Stoxx Banks Index as a proxy for the Euro area banking sector, the EMU Benchmark Government Bond 10-year Index as a proxy for the Euro area government bond market, and the Euro Stoxx Europe 600 ex Financials Index as a proxy for the broader European equity market.
+Excluding financial firms from the equity benchmark avoids overlap with the insurance and banking indexes.
+These four indexes serve as our aggregate proxies for the insurance, banking, bond, and equity markets.

-At the aggregate level, we find that the dynamic spillover index, estimated separately for log-returns, conditional volatility, VaR, and ES, reveals clear patterns over time.
-During tranquil periods, the spillover index remains relatively stable, suggesting that shocks are largely contained within their originating sectors.
-However, during crisis episodes (e.g., the subprime crisis, the European sovereign debt crisis, and the COVID-19 outbreak), the overall spillover index rises sharply.
-This increase indicates that inter-market linkages intensify in times of stress, with the insurance sector often both influencing and being influenced by movements in the banking, equity, and bond markets.
-Notably, the insurance sector’s “contribution from others” tends to surge during these episodes, highlighting its vulnerability to external shocks.
+Second, we collect data for all publicly listed insurance companies in the Euro area and in geographically proximate regions, including the UK, Switzerland, and Turkey.
+We use the Bloomberg sectoral classification to assign insurers to five subsectors: insurance brokers, life and health insurance, multiline, property and casualty, and reinsurance.
+For each subsector, we compute a capitalization-weighted daily log-return series and then estimate time-varying conditional volatility, VaR, and ES.